max-kay/bachelor_thesis/report/main.typ

   Pairs of symmetry related sites in crystals are important for many applications, for example the #box[3D-#dpdf] method, which is used to determine the structure of disordered crystals.
   In this work, a program to determine the multiplicity of such pairs was developed.
-  This work explains the mathematics behind crystals, special sites in crystals and pairs of symmetry equivalent positions.
+  This work explains the mathematics behind crystals, special sites in crystals and pairs of sites in crystals.
   Examples in 1, 2 and 3 dimensions are shown to explain the concepts and algorithms used to determine pair multiplicity and the structure of the program is described.
 ]